 News & Analysis

 Developing a practice for “staying informed” is an ongoing process for me.
 Currently, I follow news with daily summaries from the Daily Beast and Democracy Now!, and I try to keep up with the Globe and Mail and the Guardian.
 My main radical hubs for news are Colorlines, Earth First!
 Newswire, Electronic Intifada, Labor Notes, Libcom.org news, Popular Resistance, rabble.ca, RankandFile.ca, Ricochet, Upside Down World, and, locally, The Leveller.

-For radical analysis, I regularly read The Abolitionist, Briarpatch, LIES, Perspectives on Anarchist Theory, and Upping the Anti, and I regularly listen to Against the Grain, Behind the News, Belabored, The Ex-Worker, Interviews for Resistance, New Dawn, Rustbelt Abolition Radio, Talking Radical Radio, and Who Makes Cents.
+For radical analysis, I regularly read The Abolitionist, Briarpatch, Commune, LIES, Perspectives on Anarchist Theory, and Upping the Anti, and I regularly listen to Against the Grain, Behind the News, Belabored, The Ex-Worker, The Lit Review, New Dawn, Rustbelt Abolition Radio, Talking Radical Radio, and Who Makes Cents.
 When I can, I pick up Against the Current, the Earth First!
 Journal, Labor Notes, Monthly Review, and Red Skies at Night.
-Online, I look to Abolition, Advance the Struggle, Black Rose Anarchist Federation, The Feminist Wire, GUTS, INCITE!, Insurgent Notes, Interface, Jacobin, n+ 1, The New Inquiry, New Socialist, Notes from Below, Orchestrated Pulse, Organizing Upgrade, Plan C, Recomposition, Salvage, Socialist Project, three way fight, Viewpoint Magazine, and Waging Nonviolence.
+Online, I look to Abolition, Advance the Struggle, Black Rose Anarchist Federation, The Feminist Wire, GUTS, INCITE!, Insurgent Notes, Interface, It’s Going Down, Jacobin, n+ 1, The New Inquiry, New Socialist, Notes from Below, Orchestrated Pulse, Organizing Upgrade, Organizing Work, Plan C, Recomposition, ROAR Magazine, Salvage, Socialist Project, three way fight, Viewpoint Magazine, and Waging Nonviolence.

 In doing activism and organizing, there is no need to reinvent the wheel!
 For tips on tactics, strategic planning guides, resources for working with power and privilege, help with media messaging, sample workshops and trainings, and much more, I turn to Beautiful Trouble, Build the Wheel, Joshua Kahn Russell’s resources for organizers, Lisa Fithian’s resources and trainings, and the rabble.ca activist toolkit.
 Each of these sites is a gateway into a wealth of organizing experience and advice that we can use to build smarter and stronger movements.